 What is a worm farm gives details on locating food for your creepy crawlies; they consume their own weight every single day, and double in number each month.

-Worm farms have numerous important functions, several of which, but not all, may be important to you.
-For example, unless you're a backyard chicken farmer, you may not be interested in the worms themselves as a food source.
+Worm farms have numerous important functions, several of which, but not all, may be pertinent to you.
+For example, unless you are a backyard chicken farmer, you may not be interested in them as a food source.

 Permaculture means working with nature, rather than against it; worms are to kitchen waste what vultures provide for dead animals in a place like the Kruger National Park, in South Africa.
 They clean up decaying matter in an environmentally friendly way.

 Secondly, if you are an organic gardener committed to using only a minimum of fertiliser, then they will provide your plants with a rich source of nutrients; it comes firstly in the form of vermi-compost.

 It is basically worm poo, rich in nutrients and bacteria that are especially beneficial to your veggies.

 It also provides a liquid manure known as vermi-leachate, often called simply worm wee.

 This provides the thousands of nutrients that soon become deficient

 in agricultural land; putting zinc and selenium back into your soil, for

 example.
 We want virile plants like lettuce or broccoli to provide us